The Marijuana Control, Legalization and Revenue Act of 2016

 It shall be lawful and not a violation of California law for an adult:

-(a) To smoke or ingest cannabis in one’s home or on any privately owned property in a manner that does not endanger others or violate this division;
+(a) To smoke, ingest, or consume cannabis in one’s home or on any privately owned property in a manner that does not endanger others or violate this division;

 (b) To be under the influence of cannabis, except as provided in this Act and as provided in subdivision (f) of section 647 of the Penal Code; and